jpedro/jpedro.github.io/stuff.md

 ## Undersold

 The most undersold value of the cloud is their unified API.
-That's it.

 Why so important?

 Because AU.
 TO.
 MA.
 TION.

 Those API calls are the smallest lego pieces.
 Atop that, you can assemble walls, rooms, flats, houses, buildings.
 Whole cities in the